 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.

 a.
-We do not have a High Priest who cannot sympathize: Though His deity has been documented (Heb_1:4-14), His compassionate humanity has also been temptation-of-christdemonstrated (Heb_2:5-18).
+We do not have a High Priest who cannot sympathize: Though His deity has been documented (Heb_1:4-14), His compassionate humanity has also been demonstrated (Heb_2:5-18).
 It means that there is a Jesus, God the Son, enthroned in heaven, our High Priest, can sympathize with our weaknesses.

 i.
 To the Greeks, the primary attribute of God was apatheia, the essential inability to feel anything at all.
 Jesus isn’t like that.
 He knows, He feels what we go through.
 The ancient Greek word for sympathize literally means “to suffer along with.”